strostro/Ed-DE-Project/README.md

 # 🎓 EdTech Analytics Pipeline Project

 This project simulates a complete **data engineering and analytics pipeline** for an EdTech platform.
-It spans from student activity simulation to real-time streaming, data modeling, and dashboard visualization—all designed to support education-focused product and operations teams.
+It spans from student activity simulation to real-time streaming, data modeling, and dashboard visualization, designed to support education-focused product and operations teams.

 ---

-## 🧠 Project Overview
+## Project Overview

 The pipeline includes: